skip to main content

 View on full map

-Acton Round Hall is a historic house in Acton Round, Shropshire.
+Acton Round Hall is a finely proportioned Queen Anne house in Acton Round, Shropshire.
+Built by Smith of Warwick in 1714, the house retains much of its original panelling and decorative features.
 It is within the council area of Shropshire.

 Historic England Grade I Listed 1053221.